Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • If you're shorter or prefer upright sitting, keep a firmer lumbar pillow on hand to shorten the effective seat depth.

-• Rotate and flip reversible cushions on a simple schedule so one spot doesn’t wear faster than the rest.
+• Rotate and flip the reversible cushions on a simple schedule so one spot does not wear faster than the rest.

-• For movie nights, a small ottoman can help relieve knee pressure during long, semi-reclined sits.
+• For movie nights, a small ottoman can help reduce knee pressure during long, semi-reclined sits.

-• Vacuum weekly, especially around seams and under loose back cushions where crumbs collect.
+• Vacuum weekly, especially around seams and under the loose back cushions where crumbs collect.

-• If you have pets, use a throw blanket on the main seat area to reduce lint and fur buildup on the polyester upholstery.
+• If you have pets, use a throw blanket on the main seat area to cut down on lint and fur buildup on the polyester upholstery.

-• In a narrow room, the loveseat often keeps clearer walkways than the full sofa.
+• In a narrow room, the loveseat usually keeps walkways clearer than the full sofa.

-• When hosting, stage the accent pillows to the side so the back cushions can support without extra clutter.
+• When hosting, move the accent pillows to the side so the back cushions can support without extra clutter.

-• Measure your doorway and turn angles early; the 32" minimum doorway width is a practical checkpoint.
+• Measure your doorway and turn angles early; the 32" minimum doorway width is the practical checkpoint.

-• If you run warm, plan for airflow; the fabric feel is cozy, not airy.
+• If you run warm, plan for airflow; the fabric feel is cozy, not airy, as noted in our cooling testing.

 FAQs